luisral6/AgendaFlask/README.md

 ## Most popular IDEs

--PyCharm: A paid IDE developed by JetBrains.
+- PyCharm: A paid IDE developed by JetBrains.
 Very robust and with a lot of features.
--IDLE: The minimal IDE for developing python.
+- IDLE: The minimal IDE for developing python.
 It is a free IDE.
--Atom: Facilitates pretty much everything, it describes itself as a "hackable" IDE.
+- Atom: Facilitates pretty much everything, it describes itself as a "hackable" IDE.
--Sublime Text: It's like the swiss army of IDEs.
+- Sublime Text: It's like the swiss army of IDEs.

 ## What type of applications the framework is best suited for?